jtonic/haskell-battleship/README.md

     __Goals:__
       By the end of 2021 the battleship application with all the technologies/technics exposed [here](doc/haskell_to_production.md) shall be implemented.

+## How to build and run

+1. Build the application in watch mode

+    `stack build --fast --file-watch`

+2. Test the application in watch mode and

+    `stack test --fast --file-watch`

+3. Build the application considering the performance ghc switches

+    `stack build`

+ 4. Run the engine command of the application

+    `stack exec -- battleship engine --engine-name ubots --engine-default-timeout 100  --output-format-string`

 ## Useful links
 1. [Learning material](./doc/learning_material.md)